QuentinRa/blog.quentinra.dev/special/web/index.md

 W3Validator is used to verify if you are writing your code using good practices.
-You will be asked to check that your website is good for W3.
+You will be asked to check that your website is following for W3 standards.

 * [Validator](parts/validator.md)